Sprinklr Social

 What this looks like:

-• Real-time AI alerts and insights: Modern platforms like Sprinklr’s Social Listening sends instant alerts when sentiment drops or a viral hashtag spikes.
-AI filters out noise, so your team sees only the most impactful conversations, allowing you to act before issues escalate.
+• Real-time AI alerts and insights: Set up instant alerts in Sprinklr’s Social Listening when sentiment drops or a viral hashtag spikes.
+Check insights in the tool that AI filters out, so your team sees only the most impactful conversations, allowing you to act before issues escalate.

 • Smart routing and response: Once an alert is triggered, AI can automatically route issues by severity to the appropriate teams (PR, legal, customer support), so the right people jump in immediately.
 Many tools also offer tone and message suggestions tailored to each situation, cutting drafting time and ensuring consistency.
-Infact, AI-generated response suggestions can cut average response times by 40%.
+Infact, AI-generated response suggestions can reduce average reply times by up to 30%, helping teams respond faster while keeping messaging consistent and on-brand.

 • Simulate crises for rapid learning: Crisis simulations using real-world social data, now standard with tools like Prevency and Social Simulator help teams practice under pressure.
 Participants respond to simulated viral posts and escalating threads, testing coordination, speed, and empathy before they ever face a real incident.